jrao/liferay-docs/develop/tutorials/articles/service-builder/13-json-web-services-invoker.markdown

 using the `null` keyword or by placing a dash before the parameter name and leaving the value empty (e.g. `"-param1": ''`).

-The example Invoker calls functions exactly the same as the following standard JSON Web Service call:
+The example Invoker calls functions exactly the same way as the following standard JSON Web Service call:

     /user/get-user-by-id?userId=123&-param1

-Of course, JSON Web Service invoker handles calls to plugin methods as well:
+Of course, the JSON Web Service Invoker handles calls to plugin methods as well:

     {
         "/suprasurf-portlet.surfboard/hello-world": {